By Talkwalker

 AVE = 10 X 15 X 12 = $1800 AVE

-Either could be correct, but with no evidence to support the accuracy of the added variable, you have no idea which it is.
+Either result could be correct.
+But with no evidence to support the accuracy of the added variable, there’s no clear answer to what is right.

-Oh, and to confuse the matter further, some people will alter the variable further to incorporate the source’s credibility too.
-Another metric that’s hypothetical, and therefore unreliable.
+To make things more confusing, some alter the variable further to incorporate the source’s credibility too.
+Another vague metric, and therefore unreliable.

-No. It’s easy to see the flaw here.
-Much like Earned media value (EMV) AVEs try to follow a very simplistic formulaic method, and yet incorporate non-formulaic variables in them.
+For PR measurement, AVE’s don’t work.
+Like Earned media value (EMV) they try to follow a simple formula but include non-formulaic variables.
 The results rely on too many unsupported numbers.

 Rate

-Even though it’s one of the more reliable elements of the formula, there’re still some things you should consider about the rate.
+Even though it’s one of the more reliable elements of the formula, there are still some things you should consider about the rate.

-Most importantly is where did your rate come from?
-Most mediums will often offer a discount on their advertising rate card for loyal or big-spending clients.
-But, if you have a discounted advertising rate, yet still use the standard rate card rate for your PR, you will see a bias towards the effectiveness of your PR stories.
+Most importantly, where did your rate come from?
+Most mediums will offer a discount on their advertising rate card for loyal or high-spend clients.
+Using a discounted advertising rate and then applying the standard rate card rate for PR will make your PR appear incorrectly more effective.

 Content